swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

 ## Source compatibility

 The language changes are additive and therefore have no implications on source compatibility.
 The change to `Task.init` in the standard library does have the potential to isolate some closures that previously were inferred to be `nonisolated`.
-Prior behavior in those cases could be restored, if desired, by explicitly declaring the closure as `nonisolated`.
+Prior behavior in those cases could be restored, if desired, by explicitly declaring the closure as `@nonisolated`.

 It is worth noting that this does not affect the isolation semantics for actor-isolated types that make use of isolated parameters.
 It is currently impossible to access self in these cases, and even with this new inheritance rule that remains true.